-Democracy is under threat because people don’t believe it is working for them.
+People are frustrated that politics is not working for them.
 And in many ways, it’s not.

 Our current political system concentrates power in the hands of a very few people and leaves many feeling powerless.
 This spans from big societal changes to very local issues, from the impacts of globalisation to the way people encounter public services.
 Far too often, people feel like collateral in decisions taken far away from them.

-Our democracy currently provides very weak connections between decision-makers and the public.
+Our political system currently provides very weak connections between decision-makers and the public.
 It relies heavily on elections to understand the “will of the people” and transmit their policy preferences into action.
 In practice, elections provide very poor information about public preferences.
 A person’s vote is often interpreted and used by those in power for their own ends, with politicians making claims to be enacting the “public will”.

-Our democracy provides very weak mechanisms for bridging between different interests and developing a political consensus.
+Our political system provides very weak mechanisms for bridging between different interests and developing a political consensus.
 It encourages us to look for disagreement, dismiss out-of-hand alternative points of view and adopt a winner-takes-it-all mentality to democracy.
 One consequence of this is important decisions about the future of our country lack even a basic level of political consensus.
 Many issues are put into the “too difficult box” due to fear of political and public backlash.
 This is not a recipe for building a strong, cohesive and prosperous society or securing economic, social and political justice.